VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/reader.m.md

 B = VERIFYEPOCHPROBEMAP(NDI_DAQREADER_OBJ, EPOCHPROBEMAP, NUMBER)

-  Examines the ndi.daq.metadata.epochprobemap_daqsystem EPOCHPROBEMAP and determines if it is valid for the given device epoch NUMBER.
+  Examines the ndi.epoch.epochprobemap_daqsystem EPOCHPROBEMAP and determines if it is valid for the given device epoch NUMBER.

-  For the abstract class ndi.daq.reader, EPOCHPROBEMAP is always valid as long as EPOCHPROBEMAP is an ndi.daq.metadata.epochprobemap_daqsystem object.
+  For the abstract class ndi.daq.reader, EPOCHPROBEMAP is always valid as long as EPOCHPROBEMAP is an ndi.epoch.epochprobemap_daqsystem object.

-  See also: ndi.daq.reader, ndi.daq.metadata.epochprobemap_daqsystem
+  See also: ndi.daq.reader, ndi.epoch.epochprobemap_daqsystem

 ---